CodeYourFuture/CYF-Workshops/git-day-1/README.md

    branch  "week-1-workshop"
 ```

+### Whole group discussion/demo 🧵 🗣️

+- Whole class discussion/demo
+- ⏲️ 10 mins
+- A volunteer will need to facilitate this section

+## Take a break for 10 mins... 🍫

-## New skill 🧰 - Creating a commit 📸
+## Part 2 - New skills 🧰 - Committing and pushing 📸

+### 🕹️ Activity

 > 🎯 Goal: Make some **local** changes and create a **local commit** on our branch.